NicolasGraph/oui_cookie/README.md

 `$ composer require textpattern/lock:4.6.2`, where `4.6.2` is the Txp version in use.
 3. Install oui_cookie:
 `$ composer require oui/oui_cookie`
-4. Connect to the Txp admin interface and click _Options_ or visit your *Admin > Preferences* tab to fill the plugin prefs.

 ## Author